Originally posted 12/20/07, and now edited to keep the continuity of the UFS.

 "Can I assume you will now seek solace in the outdoors?
 You look as if you could use a ride."

-Glorfindel straightened with a grin.
+Glorfindel straightened with a grin, his frustration falling from him with thoughts of getting outside.
 "Yes.
 That is exactly what I plan to do."
 He passed Erestor, who was pulling a clean handkerchief from a pocket and heading towards Elrond's door.
 "How many of those do you have, anyway?"

 Erestor just shrugged.
 "At this time of the year?
 A dozen at least."
-With determined steps, the dark-haired elf disappeared into the study.
+With determined steps, Elrond's Chief Councilor disappeared into the study.

 Opening the stall door, he let the stallion out of the confines of the stall.
 He left the horse's tack on the rack nearby.
 Saddles and headstalls he only used when traveling long distances, which required having something to tie his pack to other than his own back.
 The headstall was more for decoration, anyway, and since he had no plans to impress anyone, except perhaps some fish when he bathed, there was no need for it.